-We are excited to announce the dates for this year’s choral auditions!
+We are excited to announce the dates for our 2016 choral auditions!

 Auditions are required for all prospective students who wish to participate in our choral program.
 Scholarships are also awarded to majors and non-majors based on these auditions, so secure your spot early!

 Friday, February 5, 2016

 All students interested in auditioning for a vocal or choral scholarship including partial out-of-state tuition waivers will have to audition.
 There are two categories of auditioning for the choral/vocal program at the University of Mississippi.
 The first category is vocal music majors/minors and the second category is non-music majors/minors.
 All students will audition with the choral faculty.
 Those students who are vocal music majors/minors will audition for the voice faculty as well.

 For all students auditioning: Please complete and submit our online Audition Information Form.
 This form asks for basic information as well as a narrative describing your background in choral/vocal music including the choirs you have participated in, the honor choirs or all-state choirs you were a member of, and the instruments you play (if any) and the number of years of study.
 Also include the name of your high school, your choral director’s name, and your private voice teachers.
 In addition, please include your outside interests and hobbies.
 If you have a music resume and a picture of yourself, please bring this to your audition as well.
 Recommendation letters are optional.